GovTechSG/ship-hats-overview/tools-faq.md

 <details>
   <summary> 1.
 What is a Bamboo agent?</summary><br>
 A Bamboo agent is a service that allows to run job builds.
 There are different types of agents: remote, shared, local and elastic agents.
-For more information on agents, refer to [Agents and Capabilities on Atlassian.](https://confluence.atlassian.com/bamboo/agents-and-capabilities-289277114.html)
+For more information on agents, refer to <a href="https://confluence.atlassian.com/bamboo/agents-and-capabilities-289277114.html">Agents and Capabilities on Atlassian.</a>
 </details>
 <br>
 <details>